Moloy-Ghosh/OOP--CSE-2nd-year-1st-sem--/z.Java Swing Project/Billing System/README.md

 <p> This is a billing system app.</p>
+<p> To run this app on your computer on NetBeans take "BillingSystem" folder from here and keep it in your computer's "NetBeansProjects" folder.</p>
 <br>
 <p>First page: where you have to give username and password.
 (Thugh you can give anything in the field! and click log in to go to next paga.)</P>
 <img src="Screenshots/1st page.png" width=100%/>